The Holy Friday

 The procession beginss

-at four o'clock P.M. from the church of Madonna del Riparo with the exit of Christ burdened on the cross.
+The sacred representation begins at around four o'clock in the church of the Madonna del Riparo with the exit of the first statue: Christ burdened on the cross.

 A little further, in the Capuchin Church, joins in the urn with the Christ Dead, followed by the confraternity of the Third Order of San Francesco (founded in the year 1863).